From: Monday, November 20, 2023

 - Begin your evening at Side Bar and try one of their delicious cocktails.
 Bearded, beary and hunky guys and their friends and admirers congregate at TR3S Lisboa one of gay Lisbon’s busiest venues.
 Other options include Shelter Bar, another popular bear haunt with fun dance nights.

-- Try staying at the Memmo Príncipe Real, if you want to be close to all the action.
-The design hotel is tucked in a quiet corner, with large rooms and high-end amenities.
+- Staying at the Memmo Príncipe Real, close to the centre of Lisbon’s gay nightlife scene.
+The design hotel is tucked away in a quiet corner, with large rooms and high-end amenities.

 Party after a great meal.
 These are our favourite restaurants in the gay district.